Plea against Ramdev by doctors' association can't be thrown out: HC | Law-Order

 They alleged that Ramdev was misleading and misrepresenting to the public at large that allopathy was responsible for the deaths of several people infected by COVID-19, and insinuating that allopathic doctors were causing the deaths of the patients.

-Senior counsel Akhil Sibal, representing the associations, said that amid a pandemic, the Yog Gugu made unsubstantiated claims on Coronil being a cure for COVID-19, contrary to the license granted to the drug for merely being an "Immuno booster".
+Senior counsel Akhil Sibal, representing the associations, said that amid a pandemic, the Yog Gugu made unsubstantiated claims on Coronil being a cure for COVID-19, contrary to the license granted to the drug for merely being an "Immuno-booster".
 The senior counsel claimed that Ramdev's statements were not "bonafide opinions" but were made for marketing and commercial use.
 "This is a person with no degree.
 He is dispensing medical opinion in a regulated field, endangering life amid a pandemic.
 People are gullible.
 He is a repeat offender.
 He claimed Yoga can cure AIDS and cancer.
 You can't just say things and dupe people.
 The commercial speech comes with some responsibility," he said.
+"Everyone has a right to commercial gain.
+Profit is not a ground.
+You have to make out a case for public nuisance.
+Making a profit is not a public nuisance," the court observed during the hearing.
 In their plea filed through advocate Harshavardhan Kotla, the associations had submitted that the yoga guru, who is a highly influential person, was sowing doubts in the minds of the general public concerning the safety and efficacy of not only allopathic treatments but also COVID-19 vaccines.

 The plea alleged that the misinformation campaign was nothing but an advertisement and marketing strategy to further the sales of the product sold by Ramdev, including Coronil which claims to be an alternative treatment for COVID-19.